Nevada

 How to register to vote:

-It’s easy and secure to register online, by mail with a paper form, or at a county elections office.
-Check your registration at VoteWA.gov.
-In-person same day registration and voting is allowed.
+It’s easy and secure to register online (you’ll need a Washington State Driver License or ID), by mail with a paper form, at a county elections office, or when you get your new state driver license or ID at the Department of Licensing.
+In-person same day registration and voting is allowed at your county’s election office up until 8 p.m. on Election Day.

 Voter ID Requirements